tytydraco/yessleep/out/Bones_for_Buddy.md

 Finally, his dog started pawing at the ground.
 Digging and digging until he pulled out something long and shiny.

-Dark hair had knotted around the chain, leaving only the shiny locket exposed.
+Dark hair had knotted around the chain, leaving only the locket exposed.

 Buddy grabbed it and stuffed it in his pocket.